timeplus-io/docs/docs/issues.md

 # Known Issues and Limitations

-We are currentl in early beta.
+We are currently in early beta.
 Please be aware of the following known issues and limitations.

 ## UI